 Enable Cequence Policy Globally

-To enable Cequence logging, add the policy to all other APIs.
+To enable Cequence passive integration globally, add the policy to all APIs.

 - Go to the API Manager section.